 Most of my favorite traditions happen in our home with the twinkle lights glowing, something cooking in the oven, and everyone snuggled up, so comfy clothes are a must.

-Putting up the Christmas tree.
-This is always a magical night, and we typically do it the day after Thanksgiving.
+1. Putting up the Christmas tree.
+This is always a magical night, and we typically do it a few days before Thanksgiving.
 We turn on Christmas music or a classic Christmas movie (Miracle on 34th Street is one of my favorites!), turn down all the lights except the Christmas tree twinkle lights, and decorate the tree all together.
 One of the best parts is showing my boys my favorite ornaments from my childhood or that we’ve collected on our travels.

 I turned to you guys on Instagram and asked for your favorite Christmas traditions, and you guys shared THE BEST ideas.
 I’m ready to incorporate a few them this year!